alancmathew/anime-recommendation-engine/README.md

 # The Anime Recommendation Engine

-### Helping you find your next favourite anime to binge
+### Helping you find your next favourite anime to binge watch

 ![00_titleImage](./assets/00_anime-cover-cropped.jpg)